zowe/zlux-file-explorer/README.md

 # Widget version (```src-for-widgets``` branch)

-You cannot install or build the widget version of the File Explorer.
+You don't need to install or build the widget version of the File Explorer.
 Instead, it can be embedded as an Angular component for use in your own application.

 ## Embedding